Salkantay Trek diary – Part 1: Viva el Peru

 Eventually, we are entering the hotel room and honestly, it’s an adventure for itself.
 I should have known that three stars in Peru aren’t comparable with European (or western) standards.
 The first thing we see, are the walls held in a brown tone wich reminds me of…poo.
 Two of the them are covered with a mural paining of an unknown artist showing Machu Picchu and mitigating the ugly color of the wall paint.

 Adjacent to the beds there is a nightstand in the same ugly color like the wall paint and on the opposite side of the beds there was a simple TV table.
 Right next to the door the is a small wardrobe and a luggage rack, both in the same ugly brown tone like the other “furniture” and the walls.
 In total, the interior fittings are looking like someone from the neighborhood nocked them togehter.

 The air in the room and especially in the bathroom (which is by the way as adventurous as the hotel room itself) is dank, and by entering the room we are noticing that airing is not the matter for the boss.
-That’s why the belinen are also dank and feel pretty unplesant.
+That’s why the bedlinen are also dank and feel pretty unpleasant.
 For that reason, we decide to sleep in our sleeping bags.